Yusuke-hub2022/bookmark/README.md

 # bookmark
-Make a html page having links.
-Links are written in a JavaScript file.
+This program generate a html file having links.
+Links are written in a text file.